carbon-language/carbon-lang/clang/docs/DriverInternals.rst

 #. **Translate: Tool Specific Argument Translation**

-   Once a Tool has been selected to perform a particular Action, the Tool must construct concrete Jobs which will be executed during compilation.
+   Once a Tool has been selected to perform a particular Action, the Tool must construct concrete Commands which will be executed during compilation.
 The main work is in translating from the gcc style command line options to whatever options the subprocess expects.